The Acquisition and Leveraged Finance Review: Australia

 In an acquisition context, the general security deed is often supplemented, where necessary, by a specific security deed over the shares of an Australian target (i.e., a share mortgage) granted by its special purpose vehicle or offshore parent.
 This is often a necessary part of the security structuring where restrictions on the provision of financial assistance (dealt with further below) mean that direct target security cannot be obtained on closing the acquisition.
 In each case, these security interests are supported by corporate guarantees, which are typically documented in the credit agreement.

-To ensure priority and perfection, each of these security interests must be registered on the Personal Property Securities Register (PPSR), created under the PPSA, within 20 business days of the security agreement that gave rise to the security interest coming into force.
+To ensure priority and perfection, each of these security interests must be registered on the Personal Property Securities Register (PPSR), created under the PPSA, within 20 business days of the security agreement that gave rise to the security interest coming into force (with some forms of security interest requiring registration within a shorter timeframe, including on or prior to the date that the security interest is granted by the security provider).
+It is possible for the secured party to register a security interest on the PPSR on and from the time that the secured party believes, on reasonable grounds, it is (or will be) a secured party in relation to the collateral.
 While not mandatory, registration will generally ensure that the security interest retains its priority against subsequently registered interests and that it remains effective in the event of the insolvency of a corporate security provider.
 It is possible (and advisable) for lenders to search the PPSR to determine whether there are any prior security interests registered against the relevant entities in the structure (including the Australian-domiciled holding companies and targets, together with any offshore parents of these entities).

 Security can be granted over real property (both freehold and leasehold) by way of a registered real property mortgage.
 Such security is only generally sought where the real property in question has operational or economic significance.
 Unlike security interests that are dealt with under the PPSA, the grant of security over real property is dealt with on a state-by-state basis.
 However, from a practical perspective, there are few fundamental differences between the regimes in the various states.
 As with personal property and PPSR searches, the relevant land registries can, and should, be searched to determine what encumbrances or restrictions on title have been registered against the relevant property.